 STEP 3: APPLICATION

-Canberra Grammar School offers an academically-oriented curriculum, focusing on all levels of academic effort.
-Through interviews, assessment and analysis of previous reports and NAPLAN results, applicants must demonstrate sufficient academic aptitude, personal maturity and good conduct.
-The assessment and interview process differs depending on the desired entry level.
+The School offers an academically-oriented curriculum, focusing at all levels on academic effort.
+Therefore, through interviews, assessment and analysis of previous reports and NAPLAN results, applicants must demonstrate sufficient academic aptitude, personal maturity and good conduct.
+The interview process is designed to ascertain how the School can best support the student on commencement at the School.

 Pre-School to Year 2

-Applicants for entry in any year at this stage attend, with their parents, an interview with the relevant Director or Assistant Director.
-Families are asked to send previous school, early learning centre or childcare centre reports for consideration prior to interview.
-During the interview, students will undertake cognitive and social assessment to determine their ability to access the School’s learning programme.
-If applicants are not yet thought to be ready, they may be offered the opportunity to defer their applications to a later year.
+Applicants for entry in any year at this stage attend, with their parents/guardians, an interview with a senior member of the Primary School staff.
+Where relevant, families are asked to send previous school, early learning centre or childcare centre reports for consideration prior to the interview.
+Parents/guardians must complete a questionnaire prior to the interview.
+During the interview, students will be observed during play and will undertake a cognitive and/or social assessment to determine their ability to access the School’s learning programme.
+If applicants are not yet thought to be ready, they will be offered the opportunity to defer their entry to a later year.

 Year 3 to Year 6

-Applicants for entry in any year at this stage attend, with their parents, an interview with the Head of CGS Primary or a designated senior member of the Primary staff.
+Applicants for entry in any year at this stage attend, with their parents/guardians, an interview with a senior member of the Primary School staff.
+Families are asked to send previous school reports, and NAPLAN results where applicable, for consideration prior to the interview.
+Parents/guardians, with the student, must complete a questionnaire prior to the interview.
 They may also undertake some aptitude testing to determine their ability to access the School’s curriculum or to assist with class placement.

 Year 7 to Year 11

-Applicants for entry in any year at this stage attend, with their parents, an interview with the Head or a member of the School’s Senior Leadership Team.
-They may also undertake aptitude testing to determine their ability to access the School’s curriculum, and to assist with class placement.
+Applicants for entry in any year at this stage attend, with their parents/guardians, an interview with a senior member of the Senior School staff.
+The student must complete a questionnaire prior to the interview.
+They may also undertake some aptitude testing to determine their ability to access the School’s curriculum and to assist with class placement.
+Applicants for Years 8 and above may also be asked to consider their subject choices in relation to the School’s curriculum at the relevant stage.
+Applicants for Year 11 may also have a consultation to review their proposed course of study and the level of proficiency if taking IB language courses.